pavanmca/axleres-assignment/README.md

 ### Expected Output
 - Statistical summaries printed to console
-- 5 visualization plots saved as PNG files
+- 6 visualization plots saved as PNG files
 - Complete analysis with interpretations in the notebook
+- All findings matching the README documented insights

 ## Dependencies